raving-bots/expansim-sdk/README.md

 **IMPORTANT**: this is an early preview release of the plugins feature and the SDK.
 Everything is subject to change.

-**IMPORTANT, BREAKING CHANGE**: the SDK and the plugins feature changed significantly recently.
-Review `CHANGELOG.md` and this document, old plugins will no longer work.

 After installing eXpanSIM on Steam you can find the built SDK in the `<Steam directory>\steamapps\common\eXpanSIM\SDK` directory.
 It's recommended to always use the SDK included with the simulator build.
 The GitHub repository is provided only for reference and might be out of date.